-- 1. A means of assessing administrative performance in job knowledge, leadership, management skills, problem-solving abilities, teamwork, communication skills, interpersonal relations, responsiveness and other skills specific to the responsibilities of the position; - 2.
-A means of assessing administrative performance in carrying out assigned duties and responsibilities as set forth in the job description of the administrator; - 3.
+- 1. A means of assessing administrator performance and establishing expectations; - 2.
+A means of assessing administrator performance in carrying out assigned duties and responsibilities as set forth in the job description of the administrator; - 3.
 A means of assessing professional growth and development; - 4.
+A means of gauging administrator workload and task prioritization; and,

-A means of recognizing an administrator's professional and educational accomplishments and/or extraordinary contributions to the University's programs and operations.
+5. A means of recognizing an administrator's professional and educational accomplishments and/or extraordinary contributions to the University's programs and operations.